 Overview

 Frozen shoulder, also called adhesive capsulitis, involves stiffness and pain in the shoulder joint.
-Signs and symptoms typically begin slowly, then get worse.
-Over time, symptoms get better, usually within 1 to 3 years.
+Symptoms typically begin slowly, then get worse.
+Over time, symptoms get better, typically within 1 to 3 years.

 Having to keep a shoulder still for a long period increases the risk of developing frozen shoulder.
 This might happen after having surgery or breaking an arm.